The Leigh Society is a consultee in respect of all applications

 additional restrictions so

-IF IN DOUBT – CHECK IT OUT
+IF IN DOUBT – CHECK IT OUT - PLANNING CHANGES ALL THE TIME

 Of course the other type of special buildings we have in Leigh